 User experience (UX) is everything today.
 Poor digital experience can easily and quickly reflect in your client list and thus, your bottom line.
 It starts from the first user interaction with your website or webapp and ends with… well, it never quite ends.
 User experience is, in fact, a continuous process that goes on and on until the user decides to stop using your product.
 That’s probably why the number of potential UX metrics is ever-growing and now there’s a lot that you can track.

-How Are UX Metrics Defined?
+How Are User Experience (UX) Metrics Defined?

 This data is hard to translate into numbers, but there are some useful frameworks that made it possible such as Forrester’s Customer Experience which groups these metrics into three main categories:

-- Outcome metrics that describe what customers did or expected to do based on their perceptions.
+- Outcome metrics describe what customers did or expected to do based on their perceptions.
 This category includes adoption and retention performance metrics.

 1. Real User Monitoring Metrics